Aspenglen Campground is located near the Fall River Entrance in Colorado's awe-inspiring Rocky Mountain National Park.

 A pleasant mix of Douglas fir, Lodgepole pine, Ponderosa pine and the occasional Engelmann spruce, forests the campground, offering equal amounts of sun and shade.
 Grasses, shrubs and seasonal wildflowers fill the open meadows.

 Wildlife is plentiful in the park: mule deer and the majestic Rocky Mountain elk are the most commonly spotted, although black bear, coyote, bighorn sheep and moose inhabit the region as well.

-The town of Estes Park lies just outside the park's main west entrances, and is a short drive from Aspenglen Campground.
+The town of Estes Park lies just outside the park's main east entrances, and is a short drive from Aspenglen Campground.
 Dining, shopping, rafting, fly fishing, horseback riding, and golfing opportunities await.
 Lake Estes offers boating, sailboarding and fishing.

 ADA Access: N

 Aspenglen is located just inside the Fall River Entrance Station.
 Once you have entered the park it is the first left that takes you down to the Aspenglen campground.
 There are a few more trees in this area, so you are more likely to find shade.
 There are some sites that are specifically for tents and others that accommodate small to medium RV's.
 There are no hookups for electricity or water and cellphone service is mostly non-existent.
 The sites are spaced more widely apart than at Glacier Basin.
 There are bear boxes to store your food, fire rings, and tables.
 Three loops, and some walk-in sites compose the layout.
 There was a host at the campground.
 They did sell firewood near the check-in post.